pretorh/lfs-notes/steps/1-temp-system.md

 You should login as `lfs`: `su - lfs`

-Remeber to time the first installed package, since all the others are relative to it.
+Remember to time the first installed package, since all the others are relative to it.

 ## Part 1